MA 351: Elementary Linear Algebra

 basis, dimension, and geometry of subspaces;

-need of giving proofs, how to write proofs and knowing what constitutes
+how to write proofs and knowing what constitutes a proof.

-My motto on the use of technology:
+My MOTTO on the use of technology

 Some matlab information.